simcap/fuzzgun/README.md

 Fuzzgun generates mutated, invalid, random, unexpected data and exotic format from a given input string.

+It can be used by developers, security tester and quality assurance teams alike.

 ## Usage

 Fuzzgun only takes a string as input.
 This string can be anything you want and fuzzgun will try to work its best on it.